Skip to main content

 >

-The "More" menu in the new bottom nav uses the exact same pattern: translate-y-0 when open, translate-y-full pointer-events-none when closed.
-Same focus trap hook, same Escape key handler, same body scroll lock.
-Consistency in animation patterns means users build a mental model once and apply it everywhere.
+The "More" menu in the new bottom nav reuses the exact same pattern: translate-y-0 when open, translate-y-full pointer-events-none when closed, with the same focus trap hook, the same Escape key handler, and the same body scroll lock.
+When the animation patterns stay consistent, users build the mental model once and it carries over everywhere.

 Accessibility Considerations